mtourne/ngx_lua_ssl/README.md

 How to use Nginx for SSL termination from any domain
 ====================================================

+(Or rather, any domain that you have the certs for!)

 It's pretty common for cloud services to let customers use their own domain names.
 For instance blog.mycompany.com might live on Medium's infrastructure.